liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 3.2.0 =

 * [FEATURE] Ability to transform multiple selected blocks into a row block.
-This feature only works with WordPress >= 5.6 and custom templates ([see `wpBootstrapBlocks.row.enableCustomTemplate` filter](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowenablecustomtemplate)) must be enabled.
+This feature only works with WordPress >= 5.6.
+Additionally custom templates ([see `wpBootstrapBlocks.row.enableCustomTemplate` filter](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowenablecustomtemplate)) must be enabled (which is the default).
 * [COMPATIBILITY] Bootstrap 5 is not flagged experimental anymore.
 * [COMPATIBILITY] Tested up to WordPress 5.7.2.
-* [DEVELOPMENT] Migrate E2E test to Cypress.
+* [DEVELOPMENT] Migrate E2E tests to Cypress.

 = 3.1.3 =